janigorse/sponsorsdashboard/README.md

 - Visual Studio Code
 - Visual Studio Code C# extension

-In terminal navigate to /api and run: dotnet new webapi
+Go to Visual Studio code and in terminal navigate to /api and run: dotnet new webapi Press F5 to start api.

-2. For dashboard build navigate to /dashboard and run npm install

-3. In Visual Studio Code run F5 to start api.
+<h3>2.
+For dashboard build</h3>
-4. Navigate to /dashboard and run: au run
+Navigate to /dashboard and run <b>npm install</b> and then <b>au run</b>